The Speakeasies of the 1920s

 The result of Prohibition was a major and permanent shift in American social life.
 The illicit bars, also referred to as “blind pigs” and “gin joints,” multiplied, especially in urban areas.
 They ranged from fancy clubs with jazz bands and ballroom dance floors to dingy backrooms, basements and rooms inside apartments.
 No longer segregated from drinking together, men and women reveled in speakeasies and another Prohibition-created venue, the house party.
 Restaurants offering booze targeted women, uncomfortable sitting at a bar, with table service.
 Italian-American speakeasy owners sparked widespread interest in Italian food by serving it with wine.

 Organized criminals quickly seized on the opportunity to exploit the new lucrative criminal racket of speakeasies and clubs and welcomed women in as patrons.
 In fact, organized crime in America exploded because of bootlegging.
-Al Capone, leader of the Chicago Outfit, made an estimated $60 million a year supplying illegal beer and hard liquor to 10,000 speakeasies he controlled in the late 1920s.
+Al Capone, leader of the Chicago Outfit, made an estimated $60 million a year supplying illegal beer and hard liquor to thousands of speakeasies he controlled in the late 1920s.

 The competition for patrons in speakeasies created a demand for live entertainment.
 The already-popular jazz music, and the dances it inspired in speakeasies and clubs, fit into the era’s raucous, party mood.
 With thousands of underground clubs, and the prevalence of jazz bands, liquor-infused partying grew during the “Roaring Twenties,” when the term “dating” – young singles meeting without parental supervision — was first introduced.